rohitshe/TestXenkoRepository/manual/graphics/graphics-reference/graphics-device-reference/render-states.md

 GraphicsDevice.SetRasterizerState(GraphicsDevice.RasterizerStates.CullBack);```

 However, the user can create its own custom state.
-It needs a `RasterizerState (ref:{SiliconStudio.Xenko.Graphics.RasterizerState})` object and a `RasterizerStateDescription (ref:{SiliconStudio.Xenko.Graphics.RasterizerStateDescription})` object.
-Please refer to the reference documentation of the `RasterizerStateDescription (ref:{SiliconStudio.Xenko.Graphics.RasterizerStateDescription})` class to get the complete list of available options and the default values.
+It needs a @'SiliconStudio.Xenko.Graphics.RasterizerState' object and a @'SiliconStudio.Xenko.Graphics.RasterizerStateDescription' object.
+Please refer to the reference documentation of the @'SiliconStudio.Xenko.Graphics.RasterizerStateDescription' class to get the complete list of available options and the default values.

 **Code:** Custom rasterizer states